Logo

-Bringing a cat into a home with kids (or raising kids with a cat already in the family) can be a heartwarming, hilarious, and challenging experience.
-For some of us, it’s adorable interactions and chaotic (and one-sided) chase games; many times, it’s fur-covered chaos and spilled kibble.
+Bringing a cat into a home with kids (or raising kids with a cat already in the family) can be a heartwarming, hilarious, and oftentimes very challenging experience.

 So, is it a perfect match or a constant juggling act?
 Let’s dive into the pros and cons of raising both cats and kids under one roof.